 Instead, Alberobello and the Itria Valley are the home of “trulli,” the traditional stone buildings with a characteristic conical roof.

-The crystalline sea of Puglia is certainly one of the major attractions of the region.
-The coast that runs from Otranto to Capo Santa Maria di Leuca, the last part of the Adriatic Sea, is one of the most evocative and unspoiled in all of Puglia and it is no coincidence that it is under the protection of the Costa Otranto-Santa Maria di Leuca and Bosco di Tricase Regional Park.
+The crystalline sea of Puglia is certainly one of the region’s major attractions.
+The coast that runs from Otranto to Capo Santa Maria di Leuca, the last part of the Adriatic Sea, is one of the most evocative and unspoiled in all of Puglia, and it is no coincidence that it is under the protection of the Costa Otranto-Santa Maria di Leuca and Bosco di Tricase Regional Park.

-The Ionian coast, made up of low and sandy coasts, welcomes instead a family tourism in search of white sands with campsites, villages and residences for all needs.
+The Ionian coast, made up of low and sandy coasts, welcomes family tourism in search of white sands with campsites, villages, and residences for all needs instead.